joaoB/scalatra-todo/README.md

-scalatra-scalajs.g8
+Scalatra framework and Scala js todo mvc template
 =================

-giter8 template for web applications based on Scalatra and Scala.js
+Template for web applications based on Scalatra and Scala.js

 ## Usage